David Price (baseball): Boston Red Sox (2016–2019)

-2016 season
+2016

 On December 4, 2015, Price signed a seven-year, $217 million contract with the Boston Red Sox, a franchise record.
 Price recorded a win in his debut with the Red Sox on April 5, 2016.
 Price's first season was markedly different from the first to second half.
 In his first 18 starts, Price compiled an 8–6 record with a 4.64 ERA.
 He finished the season at 3.99 ERA with a 17–9 record.
 He led the AL with 230 innings pitched and 227 hits allowed.
 His 228 strikeouts also marked the second-highest in his career, after his 2014 season split between Tampa and Detroit.
 Additionally, he was the first pitcher to start 35 games since Chris Carpenter in 2010.

-2017 season
+2017

 Price started the season on the 10-day disabled list with an elbow injury suffered in spring training.
-Price was activated on Monday, May 29, 2017 and made his debut against the Chicago White Sox that afternoon.
+Price was activated on Monday, May 29, 2017, and made his debut against the Chicago White Sox that afternoon.

 On June 29, Price was involved in a verbal altercation with NESN broadcaster and Hall of Fame pitcher Dennis Eckersley on the team's plane; Eckersley had criticized a poor performance by teammate Eduardo Rodríguez, prompting Price to yell, "Here he is — the greatest pitcher who ever lived!
 This game is easy for him!’’ at Eckersley, before doubling down with numerous repetitions of "Get the fuck out of here!" to the applause of several Red Sox players.
 Price was criticized for his berating of Eckersley, as well as his refusal to apologize, by both the media and fans.

 On July 28, Price was again placed on the 10-day disabled list due to left elbow inflammation.
 He returned to the Red Sox on September 14 and was used from a reliever role for the rest of the season.
 In the 2017 American League Division Series against the Houston Astros, Price pitched 6 2/3 scoreless innings, including four innings in Game 3.
-The Red Sox would go on to lose the series, 3–1.
+The Red Sox eventually lost the series, 3–1.